-Example 4: You are instructed not to discuss with students your personal opinion on political matters.
+Example 5: You are instructed not to discuss with students your personal opinion on political matters.
 In a classroom discussion on racial issues in America, you let your students know that you have recently participated in a Black Lives Matter demonstration.
 This "speech" may not be protected.
 Courts have found that teachers can be disciplined for departing from the curriculum adopted by the school district, and inserting your personal experience as a protester could be considered such a departure.
 This is because school districts have the authority to control course content and teaching methods.
 It is not as clear whether the First Amendment would protect you if you had not been specifically instructed not to share your political beliefs.
 Some courts have ruled that schools may not discipline teachers for sharing certain controversial words or concepts in class that are relevant to the curriculum.

-Example 5: You post a "joke" on Facebook about your students being lazy.
-This type of speech is not protected even though you are making it in your private capacity (not part of your official duties).
+Example 6: You post a "joke" on Facebook about your students being lazy.
+This type of speech will not be protected even though you are making it in your private capacity (not part of your official duties).
 This speech might be considered as not addressing a matter of public concern, so the First Amendment may not protect you from being disciplined.

-Example 6: You publish an online book containing explicit sexual passages.
+Example 7: You publish an online book containing explicit sexual passages.
 Even though this is speech in your private capacity (i.e., not part of your official duties) and may even be on a matter of public concern, a court might not consider it to be protected speech.
 The court would balance the school's interests and your free speech rights.
 It could determine that the explicit sexual content would prevent you from being an effective teacher and would have a substantial impact on school functioning.
-However, if you are facing discipline for expressing your views on non-school matters outside of school, there is a potential free speech problem and you may want to let the ACLU know about it.